danielwolf1/docs/guides/plugins/plugins/framework/metrics/README.md

 ### Dispatcher
 The `MetricsDispatcher` is the central service used for dispatching metrics collected by subscribers and collectors.
-It receives a `MetricStruct` and, enriches it with additional metadata and dispatches this metric to all registered and active metric clients.
+It receives a `MetricStruct`, enriches it with additional metadata and dispatches this metric to all registered and active metric clients.

 ### Metadata Providers
 When collecting metrics, there are information that can be categorized as additional information that are the same for every metric.